josephwright/josephwright.github.io/_posts/2009-10-05-the-dtx-format.md

 }
 ```

-Here, I've assumed the dtx file is called example.dtx.
-I'm only using one dtx file, and one guard for each output file.
+Here, I've assumed the `.dtx` file is called `example.dtx`.
+I'm only using one `.dtx` file, and one guard for each output file.
 As with many other parts of DocStrip, there is more you can do.

 Multiple guards can be used for each package, so if we had lots of packages with some common code, we might well have: